Informed, Constrained, Aligned: A Field Analysis on Degeneracy-aware Point Cloud Registration in the Wild: INTRODUCTION

-\paragraph{Algorithmic limitations} Despite the success of \ac{ICP} and the algorithm's broad applicability, some limitations exist.
+Despite the success of \ac{ICP} and the algorithm's broad applicability, there are still some limitations.
 These limitations include \textit{i)} the risk of convergence to local minima, \textit{ii)} the sensitivity to inaccurate initial transformation prior, \textit{iii)} being susceptible to point-wise feature extraction noise, and \textit{iv)} robustness against the lack of geometric constraints in the underlying optimization problem~\cite{censi, brossard}.
-Notably, while the first three sources of error can be directly addressed by modifying the \ac{LiDAR}-\ac{SLAM} framework, the underlying optimization problem's ill-conditioning (\textit{iv)}) directly stems from the environment's lack of information along specific directions and cannot be overcome easily.
+Notably, while the first three sources of error can be directly addressed by modifying the \ac{LiDAR}-\ac{SLAM} framework, the underlying optimization problem's ill-conditioning stems directly from the environment's lack of information along specific directions and cannot be overcome easily.